Arslanodev/music_file_enhancer/README.md

 # Description
 CLI tool for enchancing music files that were downloaded from third parties.
 Current list of features:
-- Add official Album Cover
+- Change album cover to official one
-- Add official album and song name
+- Change artist, title and album cover name to its official.
-- Modify names of artists and names of titles to the official one

 Upcoming features:
-- Add lyrics
+- Ability to add lyrics
-- Enchance sound quality of music file
+- Enchance sound quality of a music file

 ## Usage
 Input music should look like this: `Artist - title.mp3`